-- Monitor training and development of individual competitors as directed by Head Coach(es) - Support Head Coach(es) and Team Management Committee for all logistics regarding travel, accommodation, registration, etc. - Ensure individual competitors participate in pre-competition training and also social aspects with delegation. - > Support Head Coach(es) to manage all logistics to ensure the individual competitors are present and on time for competition. - Follow directions of Head Coach(es) to represent the individual competitors as coach during competitions (both patterns and sparring). - ➤ Report to Head Coach(es) all results
+- Monitor training and development of individual competitors as directed by Head Coach(es) - > Support Head Coach(es) and Team Management Committee for all logistics regarding travel, accommodation, registration, etc. - Ensure individual competitors participate in pre-competition training and also social aspects with delegation. - > Support Head Coach(es) to manage all logistics to ensure the individual competitors are present and on time for competition. - Follow directions of Head Coach(es) to represent the individual competitors as coach during competitions (both patterns and sparring). - > Report to Head Coach(es) all results

-TEAM MANAGER(s):
+Team Manager(s)

-Team Managers report directly to the Chief of Delegation and indirectly to the Head Coach(es).
-They are chosen by the selection committee according to the following criteria:
+Team Managers report directly to the Chief of Delegation and indirectly to the Head Coaches.
+They will be selected by the CTFI Executive Committee according to the following criteria:

-- The candidate must have demonstrated experience and skills in logistics and travel management for groups. - ➤ The candidate must have been present at a minimum of one ITF World Championship or ITF World Cup as an observer, an athlete or other member of the Canadian Delegation. - ➤ The candidate must apply as Team Manager to the Canadian Federation
+- The candidate must have demonstrated experience and skills in logistics and travel management for groups. - ➤ The candidate must have been present at a minimum of one ITF World Championship or ITF World Cup as an observer, an athlete or other member of the Canadian Delegation. - The candidate must apply as Team Manager to the Canadian Federation - ➤ The candidate must have a police and vulnerable sector check within 12 months prior to their application.

-Responsibilities of the "Team Manager":
+Responsibilities of the Team Manager

-- ➤ Develop a travel expense budget for presentation to prospective delegation members at the selection nationals. - ➤ In concert with the Team Management Committee, is responsible for all transportation and accommodation logistics, including plane tickets, for the delegation to the Championships site. - In concert with the Team Management Committee, is responsible, with the assistance of coaches, for the registration all delegation members for the Championships. - ➤ In concert with the Team Management Committee, is responsible to order the adequate quantities and sizes for official team doboks and training suits with logos to represent Canada.
-Also responsible for timely delivery of all of these items to the end users (i.e. athlete, coach, supporter, etc). - Arrange for pre-competition training areas near the competition venue. - Arrange for socializing opportunities for delegation members to help develop team spirit prior to, during and after the competition. - ➤ Participate in meetings with the coaches during pre-competition and competition periods to assess the current status and possible changes concerning the delegation. - ➤ Report to Chief of Delegation before, during and after the event as required by the Chief of Delegation.
+- ➤ Develop a travel expense budget for presentation to prospective delegation members at the selection nationals. - ➤ In concert with the Team Management Committee, is responsible for all transportation and accommodation logistics, including plane tickets, for the delegation to the Championships site. - ➤ In concert with the Team Management Committee, is responsible, with the assistance of coaches, for the registration of all delegation members for the Championships. - In concert with the Team Management Committee, is responsible to order the adequate quantities and sizes for official team doboks and training suits with logos to represent Canada.
+Also responsible for timely delivery of all of these items to the end users (i.e. athlete, coach, supporter, etc).

+- Arrange for pre-competition training areas near the competition venue. - Arrange for socializing opportunities for delegation members to help develop team spirit prior to, during and after the competition. - ➤ Participate in meetings with the coaches during pre-competition and competition periods to assess the current status and possible changes concerning the delegation. - ➤ Report to Chief of Delegation before, during and after the event as required by the Chief of Delegation.